UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 Hardware description project
 ----------------------------
 A project with a hardware description for ZedBoard has to be created in order to perform inference of any DNN.
 The essential hardware block to be able to implement DNN onto the ZedBoard is the DPU (Deep Learning Procesing Unit), which is an IP block created by Xilinx.
-In order to be able to import the DPU block to your own project, you have to download the DPU target reference design (TRD) [here](https://www.xilinx.com/products/intellectual-property/dpu.html#overview).
+In order to be able to import the DPU block to your own project, you have to download the DPU target reference design (TRD) from the Xilinx github repository [here](https://github.com/Xilinx/Vitis-AI).

 This TRD has been created by Xilinx to use the DPU with the ZCU102 board, which has a Zynq MPSoC UltraScale+ chip.
-Therefore, the only part that is needed from this `.zip` file we download is the DPU IP block, which is going to be impornted into the project created for ZedBoard.
+Therefore, the only part that is needed from this file we download is the DPU IP block, which is going to be impornted into the project created for ZedBoard.